 The crucible of change isn’t always easy to witness.

-My trip through the Tulare Lake bottoms revealed shuttered dairies.
+My trip through the Tulare Lake bottoms revealed shuttered dairies and a desolate landscape.

-We need our policy makers to resolve the water supply crisis.
+We need our policymakers to resolve the water supply crisis.
 But, I doubt that will happen in my lifetime.
 A few years ago, I was told that California Central Planners wanted to eliminate a certain percentage of growers in order to have water to support urban growth projections.
 I didn’t believe that statement then.
-However, as I the drive through the fringes and see where the dismantling of Ag begins, I think I believe it now.
+However, as I drive the fringes, the areas not commonly seen, I see where the dismantling of Ag has begun.
+I believe it now.